pyinstaller/pyinstaller/doc/operating-mode.rst

 As noted in the `CPython tutorial Appendix
 <https://docs.python.org/3/tutorial/appendix.html#executable-python-scripts>`__,
-for Windows a file extention of `.pyw` suppresses the console window that normally appears.
+for Windows a file extension of `.pyw` suppresses the console window that normally appears.
 Likewise, a console window will not be provided when using a :file:`myscript.pyw` script with PyInstaller.